xcv58/Vim_config/README.md

 Please backup your configuration.

 Attention: this configuration's vimrc file is ~/.vim/vimrc.
-So if you have ~/.vimrc, please rename it.
+So if you have ~/.vimrc, please remove/rename it.

 After clone:
 ========